Azure-Samples/MachineLearningSamples-SentimentAnalysis/Docs/SentimentAnalysisModelingKerasWithCNTKBackend.md

 ## 6. Model

-In this lab, we build a sequential model which is a linear stack of layers.
+In this guide, we show how to build a sequential model which is a linear stack of layers.
 The model consists of the following types of layers:

 6.1.
 Embedding layer that transforms words into their corresponding word embeddings.
 The weights of the Embedding layer are of the shape (vocabulary_size, embedding_dimension).